 Socialism, it's clearly the best for everybody because it doesn't choose winners.

-Everybody is equal.
+Everybody is equal, equally miserable.

-So this thing in in Paris, I know it's a little too soon in France to know where it's going to go, but the signs are ominous, if you ask me.
+So this thing in Paris, I know it's a little too soon in France to know where it's going to go, but the signs are ominous, if you ask me.

-Uh the signs of this are really ominous because does anybody think the French can put out this fire by themselves?
+The signs of this are really ominous because does anybody think the French can put out this fire by themselves?

 Does anybody think they will?